nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - **Sprigg Start Explation:**
   - 2 / 2 / 1 - On average you get to Level 4 or 2. with some stamina left for adjustment.
   - 1 / 2 / 2 - The risk of this is that you have the possibility of being just Level 1 after the enemy moves.
 Getting 4 levels is a tighter window.
   - 2 / 3 - You like to play gacha games and or is an habitual gambler.
 Seek professional help when needed.
-Doctor Garai or Doctor Miguel can assist you with your affliction.
+Doctor Garai, Doctor HighwayMan and Doctor Miguel can and will assist you with your affliction.
   - 1 / 1 / 1 / 1 / 1 - You want to watch the world burn.

 - Cut Scene 1 - 0:32